deliveroo/routemaster/README.md

-For advanced bus consumers, [routemaster-drain](https://github.com/deliveroo/routemaster-drain) can perform filtering of event stream preemptive caching of resources.
+For advanced bus consumers, [routemaster-drain](https://github.com/deliveroo/routemaster-drain) can perform filtering of event stream and preemptive caching of resources.

 ## The basics